pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 Note that the repo argument must be specified and either be the name of a configured ebuild repo on the system or an external repo pointed to via a path.
-Specifying the level of parallelism is supported using the `-j/--jobs` option which will default to using all available CPU cores when unspecified.
+Specifying the level of parallelism is supported using the `-j/--jobs` option which defaults to the system's number of logical CPU cores when unset.

 # Implementation details